LAKAMA LUXURY TRAVEL

 Private Yacht Charters

-A private yacht charter is perfect for when you want to travel with your own family or group of friends.
-At the time of this writing we are in a pandemic, and chartering your own yacht allows you to travel in your own little ”bubble”.
-The yachts are small – max 10 guests, and can be sailing or motorized ships.
+A private yacht charter is perfect for when you want to travel with your own family, a group of friends and family, to host a wedding or anniversary or possibly your business.
+Yacht charters can be a small as 10 guests where you hire the skipper and chef (often a husband and wife team).
 You always stay within sight of land, generally don’t sail more than a few hours each day, and never overnight.
 Like floating villas, these yachts have all the creature comfort amenities you need.

 A top destination are the British Virgin Islands, but no need to stop there.
 Charters are available in 26 areas around the world, including Tahiti, Croatia, Greece, the Seychelles and Thailand.